Shpikls/Shpikls/README.md

 ### Hi there 👋

 - My name is Aleksei, I'm frontend Developer.
-- I'm developing application in JavaScript since 2010.
+- Developing applications in JavaScript since 2010.
-- Development applications for the banking sector for the last three years.
 - Front Lead direction in the last two years.
+- Developing applications for the banking sector for the last three years.
 - Mentoring five employees over the past three years.
 - I’m currently learning: ReactJS, TypeScript.